 Figure 18.
-Two operators in Elio's (1986) model: one that sets the subtask of calculating "solid-lime-diff," and a second that moves control back to the main task.
+Two operators in the Elio model: one that sets the subtask of calculating "solid-lime-diff", and the a second that moves control back to the main task.
 Operators have different colors to represent that they are considered as different tasks, even though one is a subtask of the other.
-Only the condition and action primitive information processing elements that are important for the subtasking are shown.
+Only the condition and action PRIMs that are important for the subtasking are shown.